kw7oe/kw7oe.github.io/content/posts/one-thing-at-a-time.md

 - The thing you are focusing on might require intense effort.
-It's more mentally/physically draining where it's not feasible to work on it every single day the whole month.
+It's more mentally/physically draining where it's not feasible to work on it every day the whole month.
 This means that you want to balance out your day with something less intensive.
 - You just can't work on a single thing the whole month.
 You are so curious of everything where you can't stop yourself from feeling curious and wanting to